 As more Americans are moving out of the city in order to work remotely from a cheaper suburb, demand for houses is up throughout the country.
 Affordable neighborhoods are seeing median price increases driven by this demand, but the fire is starting to lose fuel.

 Zillow recently updated their 2022 market forecast to reflect developments within the pandemic and housing market worlds.
 With their final forecast, Zillow is predicting an 11 percent increase in home prices which is a promising sign for buyers when compared to 2021’s ending growth of 19.5 percent.

 Daryl Fairweather, Redfin’s Chief Economist, opted to take a deeper look at mortgage rates as well as house prices.
 2021 saw 3 percent rates offered on 30-year fixed mortgages, with Daryl expecting 2022 to end at around 3.6 percent.
 She expects the combination of low interest rates and slow value growth to create a better market for first-time buyers, even if it’s still a seller’s market.

 Be Prepared To Make an Offer on Your Dream Home in 2022

 It’s never been more important to have the right real estate group on your side before deciding on which home to purchase next.
-By working with the Curri Kirschner team, you’ll have access to industry insights not found online.
+By working with the David Curri team, you’ll have access to industry insights not found online.

 Our local experts are tuned into each neighborhood’s submarket to help you get the most out of every dollar.
-When you’re ready to get started on your 2022 home buying journey, contact ushere at Curri Kirschner to help make the process as quick and easy as possible.
+When you’re ready to get started on your 2022 home buying journey, contact ushere at David Curri to help make the process as quick and easy as possible.